WillSams/python-hotel-reservation/README.md

-# Python Example - Hotel Reservation Service
+# Python Flask Example - Hotel Reservation Service

 The **Hotel Reservation Service** example is a GraphQL API providing the ability to create and list reservations as well as the ability to list available rooms for a given date range.